 Street art has quickly become a cultural global sensation.
-Internet giants like Google have categorized street art works worldwide, while a handful of cities have risen into the global consciousness by boasting of their entire districts dedicated to street art murals.
-Yet, street art remains controversial, and the rights artists have over their works continues to be a messy subject.
+Internet giants like Google have categorized street artworks worldwide, while a handful of cities have risen into the global consciousness by boasting of their entire districts dedicated to street art murals.
+Yet, street art remains controversial, and the rights artists have over their works continue to be a messy subject.
 Here, we’ll discuss why the Visual Rights Artists Act doesn’t always apply to street art, and why some still consider the movement illegal.

 Artists like Banksy and Mr. Brainwash have actually made the public salivate with anticipation as they await their next creative exploits.
 While often unsanctioned, street art allows the artist to bypass the confines of the formal art world where only the elite can participate.
 Communicating directly with the public allows street artists to present socially relevant content while at the same time beautifying the bleak sprawl of urban decay.
 Still, many critics argue that street art is an act of vandalism, centered on the fact that most street artists don’t seek permission from owners of property before scrawling their work onto walls.
 On the one hand, street art is often an aesthetic enhancement and adds to a neighborhood’s local flavor.
 On the other hand, many street artists don’t have the authorization to create the piece, which therefore renders it vandalism.

-Whether graffiti is art or crime has an implication in protecting the integrity of a street artist’s work.
+Whether graffiti is art or crime implies protecting the integrity of a street artist’s work.
 If considered art, these creative works would likely be shielded under the Visual Arts Right Act (VARA).
-VARA protects the work of visual artists from intentional distortion, mutilation or other modification.
-Under VARA, works of art that meet certain requirements afford their authors additional rights in the works, regardless of any subsequent physical ownership of the work itself, or regardless of who holds the copyright to the work.
+VARA protects the work of visual artists from intentional distortion, mutilation, or other modification.
+Under VARA, works of art that meet certain requirements afford their authors’ additional rights in the works, regardless of any subsequent physical ownership of the work itself, or regardless of who holds the copyright to the work.
 For instance, a painter may insist on proper attribution of his painting, and in some instances may sue the owner of the physical painting for destroying the painting even if the owner of the painting lawfully owned it.

 VARA exclusively grants authors of works that fall under the protection of the Act the following rights: